 Eligibility and Enrollment

 Extended Day Enrichment Program participants must be school age and meet the basic entry-level criteria in the areas of self-care, communication, mobility, and social-emotional development.
-All participants must complete the Extended Day Enrichment Program Registration Form prior to program participation.
+All participants must complete the Extended Day Enrichment Program Registration Form and make payment prior to program participation.

 Arrival and Departure